 \subsection{Comparing both descriptions}

 Table \ref{table:description} provides a short summary of the most important differences between the two statistics.
-To understand these differences let us review a typical example.
-Here we present an experiment and, since we are interested in comparing both descriptions, we show only the basic results from both points of view: Frequentist and Bayesian. \\
+To understand these differences, let us review a basic example.
+Here, we present an experiment and, since we are interested in comparing both descriptions, we show only the basic results from both points of view: Frequentist and Bayesian.

-\textit{Example.-} Let us assume we have a coin that has a probability $p$ to land as heads and a probability $1-p$ to land as tails.
-In the process of trying to estimate $p$ (which must be $p=0.5$ since we have only two possible states) we flip the coin 14 times, obtaining heads in 10 of the trials.
-Now we are interested in the next two possible events.
-To be precise: ``What is the probability that in the next two tosses we will get two heads in a row?". \begin{itemize} \item \textit{Frequentist approach}.
+\textit{Example.-} {Let us assume} we have a coin that has a probability $p$ to land as heads and a probability $1-p$ to land as tails.
+Our goal is to know whether this coin is fair ($p=0.5$) or not.
+In the process of trying to estimate $p$, we flip the coin 14 times, obtaining heads in 10 of the trials.
+Now, we are interested in the next two possible events.
+To be precise: ``What is the probability that in the next two tosses we will get two heads in a row?'' \begin{itemize} \item \textit{Frequentist approach}.
 As mentioned previously, in Frequentist statistics probability is related to the frequency of events, then our best estimate for $p$ is $P(head)=p=\frac{\# \: of\: heads}{\# \: of\: events}=10/14$.
 So, the probability of having 2 heads in a row is $P(2heads)=P(head)P(head)\simeq 0.51$. \item \textit{Bayesian approach}.
-In Bayesian statistics $p$ is not a value, it is a random variable with its own distribution, and it must be defined by the existing evidence.
-In this example a good distribution for $p$ is a binomial distribution

-where $D$ is our data set (14 trials and 10 successes).
-Then, by considering a non-informative prior (beforehand we do not know anything about $p$) and averaging over all possible values of $p$ we have that the probability of having two heads is
+In Bayesian statistics, $p$ is not a value; it is a random variable with its own distribution, and it must be defined by the existing evidence (the 14 trials and 10 successes).
+Then, by considering that we do not know anything about $p$ a priori and averaging over all possible values of $p$, we have that the probability of having two heads is

-where $B(x,y)$ is the beta function.
-This Bayesian example will be expanded in detail during the following section, but for now we just want to stress out that both approximations arrive at different results. \end{itemize}
+This Bayesian example will be expanded in detail during the following section, but, for now, we just want to stress out that both approximations arrive at different results. \end{itemize}